 In addition to the Caldicott Guardian, NHS trusts also have a Senior Information Risk Owner (SIRO) who owns the CCG’s overall information risk policy and risk assessment process.
 This involves ensuring there are robust incident reporting process for any information risks identified by the CCG.
 NHS Medway CCG’s SIRO is Justin Chisnall, Company Secretary.
 The SIRO provides regular reports to the Governing Body and Governing Body papers can be found on the CCG’s website.

 Should you wish to contact NHS Medway CCG’s Caldicott Guardian or Senior Information Risk Owner, please send any correspondence to the e-mail or postal address listed in the Contact Us section.

-Company Secretary and Senior Information Risk Owner
+Senior Information Risk Owner

 Keeping your information secure and confidential

 All Medway CCG staff have contractual obligations of confidentiality, enforceable through disciplinary procedures.
 All staff receive annual training regarding the confidentiality of information, and staff who have regular access to personal confidential data undertake additional specialist training.

 Relevant organisational and technical measures are taken by the CCG to make sure that the information we hold is secure – such as holding information in secure locations, restricting access to information to authorised personnel, protecting personal and confidential information held on equipment such as laptops with encryption.
 Any transfers of personal confidential data are carried out using secure means, such as encrypted e-mail transfers.

 Any information obtained will be retained (kept) for as long as necessary.

 Records are kept in accordance with DPA principles and are maintained in line with the Records Management Code of Practice for Health and Social Care retention schedule, which determines the length of time records should be kept.